JBranhamPro/refBot/README.md

 4. "!bye <summoner name>" - Removes the summoner given from the roster of currently playing "Little League" players. "!bye all" removes all players from the roster ==WORKING AS INTENDED [as of version 6]

-5. "!roleCall" - Messages the lobby with the current roster of playing "Little League" players, listed 1-10
+5. "!rollCall" - Messages the lobby with the current roster of playing "Little League" players, listed in ascending numeric order

+6. "!rank <summoner name>" - Messages the lobby with the Solo/Duo Queue ranked stats for the summoner given

+7. "!place <summoner name>" - Assigns the player a numeric value based on the rank of the summoner provided

+8. "!roster" - Messages the lobby with the list of players currently assigned values via the !place command

+9. "!aDraft" - Uses player values to sort the players that have been placed (using the !place command) into two teams of near equal value